luccadimario/SEMBAS/README.md

 # SEMBAS-RL
+This repository includes:
+1) CARLoS, a low-fidelity, lightweight simulator for the safety testing of ML-based AV agents
-Applying SEMBAS to training Reinforcement Learning algorithms.
+2) [SEMBAS](https://ieeexplore.ieee.org/abstract/document/10210870) applied to Reinforcement Learning agent training in CARLoS.

 # Setting up CARLOS: